galenddavis/Unstructable/README.md

 ![alt text](https://github.com/galenddavis/project_images/blob/main/unstructable/splash%20page.png "Unstructable Splash Page")

 Unstructable was build with a combination of Ruby/Rails and PSQL on the backend and React/Redux/Javascript on the front.
-Styling is done mainly is SCSS, and AWS will be implemented in order to handle and store static assests.
-The Demo version below is hosted on Heroku.
+Styling is done mainly is SCSS, and AWS is used in hosting project's associated images.

 ## Live Demo